iamkamui/wallet-management/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-For this project i'm using ["uv"](https://docs.astral.sh/uv/) for package management, the choice to behind using this package management is for test the performance, complexity and avoid compatibility issues.
+For this project i'm using ["uv"](https://docs.astral.sh/uv/) for package management, the choice behind is for test performance, complexity and avoid compatibility issues.

 Feel free for use any package management that is better for you, but for the guide i'll perform with uv.

 ### Prerequisites

-This project uses uv for package management, ad was built in docker environment, make sure that have all prerequisites installed before continue

 - [uv](https://docs.astral.sh/uv/getting-started/installation/) >= 0.7.5
 - [Docker](https://docs.docker.com/compose/install/) >= 28.1.1